ProfessorKolodziej/final-project-spring-2024-all-about-taiwan/README.md

-# Final Project (Replace with your project name)
+# All About Taiwan

 ## Description

-Please add a brief description of your final project here.
+A website that shows all of Taiwan's fun destinations with a quiz feature at the end!

 ## Project Documentation